jestjs/jest/website/versioned_docs/version-29.7/TimerMocks.md

 });
 ```

+Legacy note: At older versions (i.e. Jest v22.1.4, Node v9.3.0) if useFakeTimers() is called from beforeAll() resetAllMocks() will remove timers and runAllTimers() wont work anymore.
+In this case, use beforeEach() instead (https://github.com/jestjs/jest/issues/5371).

 ## Run Pending Timers

 There are also scenarios where you might have a recursive timer – that is a timer that sets a new timer in its own callback.
 For these, running all the timers would be an endless loop, throwing the following error: "Aborting after running 100000 timers, assuming an infinite loop!"